jeremyraby/simpleBudgetApp/README.md

 ### Mobile

 The Mobile dashboard is best viewed using the Google Sheets mobile app and may not be even the least usable on desktop.
-It contains five visualizations, 3 "scorecards" and doughnut chart, that should provide the most necessary and useful information when you're out in the wild:
+It contains five visualizations, 3 "scorecards" and a doughnut chart, that should provide the most necessary and useful information when you're out in the wild:

 #### Scorecards

-Safe to Spend -- much money you have available for "guilt free spending" 2 scorecards for your "categories to watch," again, to help prevent overspending in these areas Cash -- if you've happened to enter a cash balance on the Income sheet, it will display here and be updated as you mark spending as "Cash"
+- Safe to Spend -- much money you have available for "guilt free spending"
+- 2 scorecards for your "categories to watch," again, to help prevent overspending in these areas
+- Cash -- if you've happened to enter a cash balance on the Income sheet, it will display here and be updated as you mark spending as "Cash"

 #### Doughnut Chart
 This displays a breakdown of your spending by category